Skip to Content

 Melons6090100

-Consistency is essential for all plants, especially seedlings.
-Many gardeners opt for a humidity dome over their seedling trays even though it is not entirely necessary.
-In general, seedlings prefer a higher humidity level than the surrounding air.
 Using humidity domes is a cheap and easy approach to keeping the air humid for the plants.
 Heat mats and humidity domes both contribute to consistent atmospheric conditions.
 This will ensure a higher germination success.

-What is an Unheated Greenhouse
+What is an Unheated Greenhouse?

 Plants sapling placed on the plant rack on the table in the greenhouse